 What is a task branch workflow?

 In the DevOps spirit, this workflow can shorten task cycle times and get new content into production as soon as possible.
-Make software deployments a rooted part of your daily routine, not an event.
+Root software deployments in your daily routine.

 Task and task branch